alstroemerieae/hennge-challenge/REPORT.md

 This mission was easy for me because the user interface was based on a previously created design.
 I have a hard time creating the user interface by myself.

+***You should click on the results section (below the date search section) to see how the inbox would look without emails on it.***

-I had mistakenly used awesome font icons instead of the ones included in the resources.
+I had mistakenly used awesome font icons instead of the ones included in the resources, but I was able to fix this easily.

 Also, I learned [how to prevent line breaks on my divs](https://www.digitalocean.com/community/tutorials/css-prevent-line-break), which will come in handy for future projects.
 This fix was necessary so that the email elements didn't break the layout.